 - Blend it with melted butter and drizzle it over cooked vegetables, pasta, or potatoes.

-- It adds a warm, mild aroma and distinctive yellow colour to foods.
+- It adds a warm, mild aroma and distinctive yellow color to foods.

 Some health experts believe that turmeric will soon reach the popularity level of vitamin D, which is only now becoming universally recognized for its wide-ranging health benefits.